MuYunyun/doraemon-cli/README.md

 # Commands
 ### add | a
-This command would help you to add a new template to the `templates.json`, which will be used by `Scion` to generate projects.
+This command would help you to add a new template to the `templates.json`, which will be used by `doreamon-cli` to generate projects.
 ```
 $ doraemon-cli add